 Not to mention, my bulk pasta is a big plastic type bag that will easily rip down the side if I’m not careful.
-Answer is to store them in a mason jar.
+The answer is to store them in a mason jar.
 Once the jars are canned and cooled then you can store them in a cool dark place.

 It is safe to can any dry foods that have less than ten percent moisture overall.
-Food that are high in oils, such as nuts, can not be dry canned.
+Foods that are high in oils, such as nuts, can not be dry canned.

 - Dry beans

 - Cheese powder

 - Low fat ready to eat cereals

 This cereal was in need of a new container.
 The bag got ripped down the side where they cut it open.
 I have the ingredients next to the jar showing what all is in the cereal including any oils or lack thereof.

 - Nuts – due to their natural oils

 How To Dry Oven Can Step By Step